gpoblon/rust-doc/rust.md

 - variable signature is optional
 - function parameters signature is mandatory
 - function return signature is optional
+- use the `use` keyword to bring parent module of an elem (fun, struct, enum...) into scope, not directly the element
+- exception: if two types have the same name, use `use` on its parent or rename it with `use std::io::Result as IoResult;`

 # INSTALLATION (1.1)